fleetdm/fleet/handbook/community.md

 line two
 ```

-the Markdown would render on fleetdm.com as:
+The Markdown would render on the Fleet Website as:

 line one
 line two

-To make sure formatting is consitent across GitHub and the Fleet website you'll need to add a newline anywhere you would put a linebreak.
-For example, if we seperate the lines with a newline:
+To ensure formatting is consistent across GitHub and the Fleet website, you'll need to add a newline anywhere you want a linebreak.
+For example, if we separate the lines with a newline:

 ```
 line one